-The Graduate Certificate in Science Writing is a flexible, part-time program of online classes, infused with the prestige, quality and value of Johns Hopkins University.
+The Graduate Certificate in Science Writing is a flexible, part-time program of online classes, infused with the prestige, quality, and value of Johns Hopkins University.

-Journalism, Creative Writing, Communication and Multimedia Skills to Write or Edit on Science, Medicine, Technology, Health, or Nature
+Journalism, Creative Writing, Communication, and Multimedia Skills to Write or Edit on Science, Medicine, Technology, Health, or Nature

 From a flower’s delicate petal to a galaxy’s distant glow, science writing explores and explains how our world works.
 The best science writing inspires a deeper understanding, a sense of wonder or a need to act.
 The online / low-residency Science Writing Program at Johns Hopkins University strives to guide the next generation of writers and editors who will help us comprehend how increasingly complex issues of science, medicine and technology affect our lives.
 Students choose from a five-course Graduate Certificate or a nine-course Master of Arts.
 Others seek only a course or two of special interest.
 A brief but exciting Residency course, optional for the Certificate, offers intensive face-to-face study to complement the group and personal interaction of our engaging online classrooms.
 Because most of our students have jobs or other obligations, our convenient part-time format allows each to decide an individual, flexible pace of study.

 The innovative Hopkins Certificate and degree are based on the belief that today’s successful science writers require a working knowledge of diverse skills, from journalism and communication to multimedia and the literary arts.
 Students focus first on journalistic and creative writing and editing techniques to craft enticing, understandable prose for digital or print venues, from magazines and books to social media and websites for companies, associations, agencies or others.
 Along the way, students may choose to acquire communication skills to promote viewpoints or write for clients, and they develop multimedia expertise to thrive in the ever-changing digital universe.
-All Hopkins writers and editors also are challenged to monitor science itself, to disclose how research can falter, mislead, or be misused.
+Students also are challenged to monitor science itself, to disclose how research can falter, mislead, or be misused.
 The MA and Graduate Certificate in Science Writing are part of the Advanced Academic Programs at Hopkins, a division that focuses on graduate credentials for working adults.

 Science Writing students from Hopkins have visited a research island in Maine, control rooms at NASA, historic museums in Italy, and world-famous genetics and biotech labs in Washington and Baltimore.
 They have observed surgeons in the operating room, sailed with biologists on the Chesapeake Bay, heard from Nobel and Pulitzer winners, and interacted with science writers from The Washington Post, New York Times, National Public Radio, National Geographic, Science, and other publications.
 From space and the oceans to nanotechnology and climate change, from cell phones and robots to fitness and genetics – even from personal experience to public policy — the ever-changing topics chosen by our science writers are essential to an enlightened citizenry of the 21st Century.